lumina-desktop/lumina-docs/luminautl.rst

-* **Bookmarks:** The :guilabel:`Bookmarks` not only gives options to add and manipulate internal links for quick navigation with Insight, but will display any created bookmarks in the menu as well.
+* **Bookmarks:** The :guilabel:`Bookmarks` not only gives options to add and manipulate internal links for quick navigation with Insight, but also displays any created bookmarks in the drop-down menu.
   :numref:`Table %s <insightbkmrks>` describes all these elements:

   .. _insightbkmrks:

-  .. table:: Insight Manager "Bookmark" Options
+  .. table:: Insight Manager *Bookmark* Options

      +------------------+----------+--------------------------+
      | Name             | Shortcut | Description              |